viamrobotics/rdk/README.md

   * Ex: You can run `make build lint test` here without ever having run `make setup` and when you exit, only changes made within the rdk codebase itself will persist.
 Nothing will be modified in the rest of your home directory or system.
   * This also has the benefit that all tools and such will have the exact same versions as will be used during automated PR testing.

-### Resources
+### Resource Drivers/Implementations

-All resources implemented within the RDK follow the pattern of registering themselves within an `func init()` block.
-This requires the package they are implemented in be imported, but typically not explicitly used.
-The place where we currently put blank imports (`_ "pkgpath"`) is in the corresponding resource's register package.
+All resource drivers implemented within the RDK follow the pattern of registering themselves within an `func init()` block.
+This requires the package they are implemented in to be imported, even if it is not directly used.
+The place where we currently put blank imports (`_ "pkgpath"`) is in the corresponding resource subtypes's register package.

 ### Protocol Buffers/gRPC